cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/207_Closures.md

 reversed = sort(names, >)
 ```

-For more about operator functions, see [Operator Functions].
+For more about operator functions, see [Operator Functions](223_Advanced_Operators.html#operator-functions "Operator Functions").

 ## Trailing Closures##
 If you need to pass a closure expression to a function as the function’s final argument and the closure expression is long, it can be useful to write it as a *trailing closure* instead.
 A trailing closure is a closure expression that is written outside of (and *after*) the parentheses of the function call it supports: